Kamelahm/ICM-and-Control-for-Linear-and-Nonlinear-Systems/README.md

 row of `exp3_interval_cost` gives 1.34-1.37 and is the only row where the comparison measures anything.

-**At the headline operating point the zonotopic dynamics are inactive.** The `[diagnostic]` line of `exp1` reports `1'mu_A`.
+**At the headline operating point, the zonotopic dynamics are inactive.** The `[diagnostic]` line of `exp1` reports `1'mu_A`.
 At the generous template (`gamma = 8`, the upper block of Table 1) it is `~1e-8`: the minimum-volume objective explains everything additively and collapses `Ahat`, `Bhat` to